veldanie/Dionysus-python3/doc/python/alphashapes.rst

 .. function:: fill_alpha2D_complex(points, complex)

-    Appends to the list `complex` the simplices of the 2D Delaunay triangulation on the `points`.
+    Appends to the `complex` the simplices of the 2D Delaunay triangulation on the `points`.

 .. function:: fill_alpha3D_complex(points, complex)

-    Appends to the list `complex` the simplices of the 3D Delaunay triangulation on the `points`.
+    Appends to the `complex` the simplices of the 3D Delaunay triangulation on the `points`.